-Class B common stock to be outstanding immediately after completion of this offering 3.646.654 shares (or 4.120.338 shares if the underwriters' option to purchase additional shares is exercised in full).
+Class A common stock to be outstanding immediately after completion of this offering shares (or shares if the underwriters' option to purchase additional shares is exercised in full).

-5,883,540 shares, all of which will be owned by the OneWater Unit Holders.
+Class B common stock to be outstanding immediately after completion of this offering shares, all of which will be owned by the OneWater Unit Holders.
 Class B shares do not have economic rights.
 In connection with any redemption of OneWater LLC Units pursuant to the Redemption Right or our Call Right, the corresponding number of shares of Class B common stock will be cancelled.

-Voting power of Class A common stock after giving effect to this offering giving effect to this offering
+Voting power of Class A common stock after giving effect to this offering

-Voting power of Class B common stock after
+Voting power of Class B common stock after giving effect to this offering